microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 _functions:_

-- `getItemSpanMap = (itemIndex: number): SpanMap | null` - Returns the spanmap object that corresponds to the provided item index.
+- `getItemSizeMap = (itemIndex: number): SizeMap | null` - Returns the size map object that corresponds to the provided item index.

 - `public update(): void` - Requests a layout update.